salleuska/fastCPPP/README.md

 Supplementary code for the paper [Computational methods for fast Bayesian hierarchical model assessment via calibrated posterior p-values](https://arxiv.org/abs/2306.04866).

 The CPPP procedure is implemented using the `nimble` software and compatible with other models written using the `nimble` language.
+More info about this  in `CPPPfunctions/REDME.md`.

 ## Preliminaries